luiscoco/NodeJS_Express_MongoDB-Sample1/README.md

 # NodeJS_Express_MongoDB-Sample1

 ## How to run the MongoDB docker container
-Download the MongoDB image.
+Download the MongoDB docker container with the command:

 ```
 docker pull mongo
 ```

-Then run the docker container:
+and after downloading the MongoDB container then execute it with the command:

 ```
-docker run -d -p 27017:27017 --name mongodb mongo
+docker run -d -p 27017:27017 --name MongoDB mongo
 ```

 ## How to run the application

-Install the package.json dependencies withe the command:
+Install the package.json dependencies with the command:

 ```
 npm install